The Time Traveler's Wife (film)

-The Time Traveler's Wife is a 2009 American romantic science fiction drama film based on Audrey Niffenegger's 2003 novel of the same name.
+The Time Traveler's Wife is a 2009 American romantic science fiction tragedy film based on Audrey Niffenegger's 2003 novel.
 Directed by Robert Schwentke, the film stars Eric Bana, Rachel McAdams, and Ron Livingston.
-The story follows Henry DeTamble (Bana), a Chicago librarian with a paranormal genetic disorder that causes him to randomly time travel as he tries to build a romantic relationship with Clare Abshire (McAdams), whom he meets as a child and who later becomes his wife.
+The story follows Henry DeTamble (Bana), a Chicago librarian with a paranormal genetic disorder that causes him to randomly time travel.
+He tries to build a romantic relationship with Clare Abshire (McAdams), whom he meets when she is a child, and who later becomes his wife.

-Filming began in September 2007, originally in anticipation of an autumn 2008 release.
+Filming began in September 2007, originally in anticipation of a fall 2008 release.
 The film's release was postponed with initially no official explanation from the studio.
 McAdams later noted that the delay was due to additional scenes and reshoots that could not be completed until the season at their outdoor location matched previously filmed footage, and Bana had regrown his hair following his work on the 2009 film Star Trek.
 Produced by New Line Cinema, the film was released on August 14, 2009, by Warner Bros.
 Pictures to mixed reviews but was a commercial success.

 Plot

-In the early 1970s, Henry DeTamble is in a car accident that kills his mother, Annette DeTamble, but which he survives by inadvertently time traveling back two weeks.
+In the early 1970s, Henry DeTamble is in a car accident that kills his mother, Annette DeTamble, but he survives by inadvertently time-traveling back two weeks.
 Moments later, Henry is helped by an older version of himself who has also traveled back.
 Unable to control the timing or destinations of his traveling, Henry finds himself drawn to significant people, places, and events in his life but is incapable of changing events beyond the minor differences his presence creates.

 In 1991, Henry meets Clare Abshire in the library where he works.
 She is overjoyed to see him although he is meeting her for the first time.
-Clare explains that she met Henry's future self when she was a child, and that he informed her then that they would meet in the future, which is happening now.
+Clare explains that she met Henry's future self when she was a child and that he informed her then that they would meet in the future, which is happening now.
 As a child, Clare develops a crush on Henry, and she is upset to learn that he is married.
 When Clare turns 18, two years before their meeting at the library, the older Henry kisses her, leading her to realize that he is her husband in the future.
 They begin a relationship, which is challenged by Henry's disorder.

 His sporadic time traveling is further complicated by the fact that he arrives at his destinations completely naked.
-From an early age, he had learned how to pick locks and to steal clothing to endure his travels.
+From an early age, he had learned how to pick locks and steal clothing to endure his travels.
 Among his getaways are many visits to young Clare.
 From present-day Clare's diary, he gets a list of dates when he visited her and gives those to young Clare so that she can be waiting for him with clothes.
 Clare eventually marries Henry.
 Henry time travels away before the ceremony and a visibly older version of himself arrives in time to step in.